graphicore/varla-varfo/explorations/calibrate/index.md

 The [typical viewing distance](#typical-viewing-distance) for which a screen is set up, to match the CSS-Reference-Pixel, is usually opaque to the user as well as to the CSS-author.
-One result of that is, that it is hard to asses whether a device displays contents too big or too small, or **how far away from a device one should be to enjoy that standard.**
+One result of that is, that it is hard to assess whether a device displays contents too big or too small or **how far away from a device one should be to enjoy that standard.**

 From the [spec](https://www.w3.org/TR/css-values-3/#absolute-lengths):